Skip to main content

 Throughout the country, Craigs Investment Partners branches are involved in and run numerous Charity Golf Days each year.
 Craigs Road to the New Zealand Open was created to encourage more participation in these charitable golf days and help raise funds for charitable community causes.

-The Craigs Road to the Open competition gave players competing in eligible Craigs sponsored regional golf events the chance to win one of two prizes:
+The Craigs Road to the Open competition gives players competing in eligible Craigs sponsored regional golf events the chance to win one of two prizes:

 Both prizes include travel, accommodation, and hosting in the Champions Lounge.
-In February 2025 the two winners were announced.
+It’s the best view of New Zealand premiere golfing event in front of or behind the ropes.

 Craigs at the New Zealand Open 2025

-This year Craigs Investment Partners and the New Zealand Open are working closely together to leverage golf for good and to raise money for well-deserving charities throughout the tournament.
+This year Craigs Investment Partners and the New Zealand Open worked closely together to leverage golf for good and to raise money for well-deserving charities throughout the tournament.
 See below to find out how.

 Craigs Birdies for Charity